lupyuen/lupyuen.github.io/src/de2.md

 # Test Multiple Framebuffers

-We're ready for the final demo: __Rendering of Multiple Framebuffers__ with our Zig Driver on PinePhone!
+We're ready for the final demo: __Render Multiple Framebuffers__ with our Zig Driver on PinePhone!

 Follow the earlier steps to download __Apache NuttX RTOS__ to a microSD Card and boot it on PinePhone...